joonbugs/aces-tab-freeze-dry/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Here's how you can get started:
+Please check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to contribute to this project, including how to report bugs, request features, and submit your first code contribution.

+### Quick Start
 1. **Fork** this repository.
 2. **Clone** the forked repository to your local machine:
     ```bash